nerdschoolbergen/build-and-deploy/exercises/exercise-4.md

 CircleCI should pick up that our code was pushed to Github and immediately start a new build.

 We got the same result, which was to be expected.
-After all, `npm install` already executes automatically so we made the process more explicit and understandable, which is always a good thing.
+After all, `npm install` already executes automatically so we made the process more explicit and understandable, which is always a good thing, but it didn't get us much further in terms of fixing our build.

 Next step is `bower install`, we know that has to execute next.